Hann1bl3L3ct3r/PiSquirrel/README.md

 The usefultools.sh script will do the following:

  - Makes a dedicated Tools directory
- - Install python3-pip nmap python3-dev from apt
+ - Install python3-pip nmap python3-dev tcpdump from apt
  - Installs Impacket from pip
  - Pulls down Responder, MITM6, ASRepCatcher, and Bloodhound.py from their respective Github repos